JanEPFL/JanEPFL.github.io/README.md

 {% include age_evolution.html %}

 # <black> Discussion
 Although we showed some trends indicating that diversity may sometimes be beneficial, there are any more confounders influencing box office revenue.
-Below we present a causal diagram we believe represents a good part of these confounders.
+Below, we present a causal diagram we believe represents a good part of these confounders.
 In general, the movie studio and its budget have a big influence on the main elements that directly influence box office revenue.

 ![causal_diagram](https://user-images.githubusercontent.com/115152807/209399951-5634558c-3fd9-4aac-8331-5db2c97ae6bf.png)

 # <black> Conclusion